-You enjoy getting out for a Sunday ride to clear your mind from the week that was.
+You are on your way to South Dakota for the Sturgis Motorcycle Rally the first full week of August in a group of six bikes.
+You are feeling really comfortable about having a large group of friends to be traveling with.
+Two of the group are motorcycle mechanics, and everyone is wearing helmets.
+Everyone is feeling that group ride feeling with precision two-second spacing and a clear road ahead.
+A deer jumps out of the underbrush right in front of the second rider.
+He hits it, and the motorcycle behind him hits his ride as it tumbles.
+You see all this unfold in slow motion and stop quickly and reach for your mobile phone: “No Service”.You enjoy getting out for a Sunday ride to clear your mind from the week that was.
 The route you take is less traveled, and that is how you like it.
 You keep your motorcycle in perfect condition.
 Oil Changes, good rubber, and tire pressure are always checked before each ride.
 You have ridden this route 50 times over the years.
 You know all the turns and all the bumps.
 Some idiot dropped a board with a nail in it right in the middle of a corner.
 You see it, stand up your bike to not wash out your front tire, and then you lean back over and finish the turn.
 Worried you might have some damage, you pull over to check.
 You can hear the hissing from your front tire as you hit your kill switch.
 You reach for your mobile phone: “No Service”.

-After a lot of research, I narrowed down the list of personal locator beacons (PLB) to the Somewear Global Hotspot.
+Most of us see No Service at the top of our mobile phones and see it as a temporary inconvenience.
+But what if you really need service at that moment for a life or death emergency, or for flat tire assistance in the middle of nowhere?After a lot of research, I narrowed down the list of personal locator beacons (PLB) to the Somewear Global Hotspot.
 It is a four-ounce, cigarette-pack sized lifesaver in a military-spec water-resistant case that turns your mobile phone into a satellite communication device or single press SOS PLB.
 I passed on the one-way SOS type PLBs for two reasons.

 You can’t be sure someone got your SOS

 Not every issue requiring help needs to be responded to with a search and rescue team.